What you missed and need to know in CBB

 More FBI-related trials and developments

 In the coming months, the next chapters of the FBI's investigation that has rocked college basketball will unfold.
-Although former USC assistant Tony Bland, one of four Division I assistants arrested in the bribery scandal's probe, has reportedly agreed to a plea deal in the case, former Auburn assistant Chuck Person, former Arizona assistant Book Richardson and former Oklahoma State assistant Lamont Evans all are scheduled to go on trial in the coming months.
+Although former USC assistant Tony Bland, one of four Division I assistants arrested in the bribery scandal probe, has reportedly agreed to a plea deal in the case, former Auburn assistant Chuck Person, former Arizona assistant Book Richardson and former Oklahoma State assistant Lamont Evans all are scheduled to go on trial in the coming months.

 Christian Dawkins, Merl Code and James Gatto -- three people tied to Adidas who were found guilty on multiple charges related to the FBI investigation earlier this year -- will be sentenced in March.
 NCAA president Mark Emmert recently said he doesn't expect the NCAA to move forward with any punitive actions against the schools involved before the conclusion of the trials, but there is always the chance new information revealed could alter that timeline.